stjude-dnb-binfcore/sc-epigenie/analyses/README.md

 4. `cell-types-annotation` module (description="Pipeline for annotating cell types.", required=True)

    - Marker-based annotation
    - Reference-based label-transfer, either scATAC or bulkATAC seq data (see scATAcat method in the **References**)
    - Integration with scRNA-seq: Integrate single-cell ATAC-seq with single-cell RNA-seq data to annotate cell types and identify transcriptional regulators linked to chromatin accessibility changes.

     > How to do Cell type annotation:
        a) **Projection of AML samples onto healthy BM UMAP**
        b) Bridge integration to label cells
        c) Cell type-specific peaks for cell type annotation

-5. `peak-calling` module (description="Pipeline for calling peaks.", required=False)
+5. `peak-calling` module (description="Pipeline for calling peaks and Motif Enrichment Analysis.", required=False)

-Motif Enrichment Analysis
    - Transcription Factor Binding Motifs: Use tools like chromVAR, Homer, or MEME to search for enriched motifs in open chromatin regions and predict active transcription factors or regulatory proteins in different cell clusters or conditions.
    - Comparing Motifs: Compare motif enrichment across cell populations to identify differentially active transcription factors and co-factors that might drive cell-specific or condition-specific gene regulation.
    - Building trajectories with Monocle 3
    - Transcription factor motif analysis; Call peaks with MACS2

     > Transcription factor footprinting analysis/06_scATAC-Seq_data_Peak_calling.R

 5. `differential-accessibility-analysis` module (description="Pipeline for differentially expressed genes.", required=False)